 Throughout the chapter, words with footnotes appear in blue.
 Tapping on a footnoted word opens a related content sidebar, where you can see the content of the footnote.

-On bigger screens, the sidebar can be pinned open using the Pin Sidebar option in the overflow menu (
+On bigger screens, the sidebar can be pinned open using the Pin Sidebar option at the top of the sidebar, allowing you to see the main content and related content side by side.

 When you’re looking at an individual footnote in the sidebar, each reference in the footnote is listed separately with its title.
 Referenced verses are expanded with a snippet of quoted text so you can get an overview without leaving the chapter you’re studying.